A Definition of Web Marketing

 Know your customers

-Unless you are Tesco or BT, forget trying to sell to everyone.
+Unless you are Amazon, Tesco or BT, forget trying to sell to everyone.

 Only a specific percentage of the population will actually buy your products or services.